 If you travel as a volunteer and must be away from home overnight, reasonable payments for meals and lodgings, as well as your transportation costs (previous section), are deductible.
 Also deductible: your transportation costs (air, rail and bus tickets, or mileage as described in the previous section).

 This is where it gets tricky.
 You can’t deduct travel expenses if there’s a “significant element of personal pleasure, recreation or vacation.”
 But enjoying your volunteer time doesn’t rule out a deduction.

-For example, if you’re an on-duty troop leader who takes children on a camping trip, you may deduct those travel expenses even if you had a good time.
+For example, if you’re an on-duty troop leader who takes Scouts on a BSA camping trip, you may deduct those travel expenses even if you had a good time.

 Next, there’s the tricky part of “gifts from which you receive benefit.”
 Let’s say, for example, that you attend your council’s annual dinner.
 Can you deduct that expense?
 Sort of.

 Here’s what the IRS says: “If you made a gift and received a benefit in return, such as food, entertainment, or merchandise, you can generally only deduct the amount that is more than the value of the benefit.”

 So if tickets for the council dinner were $75 and the value of the dinner was $35, you can only deduct $40.

 Or if you paid $110 for a $100 gift card at a silent auction, you can only deduct $10.